mlamarche77/Github-Calendar/README.md

 \[IPV4_ADDRESS] = 137.184.84.145

 The IPV4 address will need to be pasted into the editor with the boiler plate code.
+Replace the IP address below with your IPV4 address:
 ```shell
 root@ubuntu:~# vi /etc/nginx/sites-available/github_calendar
 ```

-Copy and paste the following into the editor and replace the IP address below with your IPV4 address:
 ```text
 server {
     listen 80;